Contact & Leadership

 Sarah is a filmmaker who lives in Jefferson County.
 She is currently a film producer for the National Park Service.
 She previously ran a design studio focused on educational and non-profit organizations and taught at a local university.
 She was a Center for Environmental Filmmaking scholar and has an MFA in Film and Electronic Media from American University.
 When not on a film shoot, Sarah has assisted with ACFF’s Conservation Filmmaker Workshop.
 Sarah grew up on a farm in Virginia and enjoys paddling and climbing.

-Keith Alexander, Lauren Ames, Amy Mathews Amos, Alice Barkus, Janna Bond, Sue Caperton, Steve Chase, Lawrence Cumbo, Chuck Dunkerly, Jeff Feldman, John Grabowska, Jeff Groff, Jeffrey Gustafson, Thomas Harding, Alix Hazel, Don Henry, Michael Hobert, Chris Hoelzl, Catherine Irwin, Judy Katz-Leavy, Alex Kemnitzer, Karen Kinnett, Dave Kirkwood, Edward Leavy, David Lillard, Mark Madison, Farzad Mahootian, Bill McShea, Rachel Dorsey McGowen, John McGrath, Stan Mopsik, Wendy Mopsik, Sue Pellish, Stephen Pettler, Anne Sechler, Vanessa Serrao, Thomas “Topper” Sherwood, Michael Spensley, Barbara Spicher, Susan Walter, Ann Watson, Lisa Welch, Susan Womeldorf, Lynn Yellott
+Keith Alexander, Lauren Ames, Amy Mathews Amos, Elise Baach, Mary Wells Ball, Alice Barkus, Janna Bond, Mark Burgess, Sue Caperton, Steve Chase, Lawrence Cumbo, Chuck Dunkerly, Jeff Feldman, Alex Goetz, John Grabowska, Jeff Groff, Jeffrey Gustafson, Praise Hall, Thomas Harding, Alix Hazel, Don Henry, Michael Hobert, Chris Hoelzl, Catherine Irwin, Judy Katz-Leavy, Alex Kemnitzer, Karen Kinnett, Dave Kirkwood, Edward Leavy, David Lillard, Mark Madison, Farzad Mahootian, Bill McShea, Rachel Dorsey McGowen, John McGrath, Stan Mopsik, Wendy Mopsik, Sue Pellish, Stephen Pettler, Dave Pugh, Anne Sechler, Vanessa Serrao, Thomas “Topper” Sherwood, Michael Spensley, Nick Snow, Barbara Spicher, Carolyn Thomas, Dan Trezise, Susan Walter, Ann Watson, Lisa Welch, Susan Womeldorf, Lynn Yellott